 False Solomon Seal grows abundantly on all of North America.
 This native perennial is unbranched and up to 70 cm tall.
 The central stem is ascending, rather than stiffly erect.
 It is green to light green, slightly hairy, and sometimes zigzags between the alternate leaves.

 The root system consists of stout rhizomes with secondary fibrous roots.
 This plant sometimes forms loose vegetative colonies.
 The preference is light shade to partial sun, moist to slightly dry conditions, and a fertile loamy soil with abundant organic material, sandy and rocky soil can also be tolerated.
-False Solomon’s Seal is a common plant that occurs on every part of the Pacific Northwest.
+False Solomon’s Seal is a common plant that occurs in every part of the BC coastal region.